 NOTICE: This is an agreement regarding legal rights.
 Read it carefully and be sure that you understand it before you sign it.

-l,, freely choose to participate in hands-on beekeeping classes ("LBBA Field Day"), taught by volunteers ("LBBA Mentors") and spo nsored by Oregon State University and Linn-Benton Beekeeper's Association ("LBBA").
-I agree to, and sign, this Waiver of and Assumption of Risks Agreement (" Waiver ") in consideration for being allowed to participate in the Program.
+I, , freely choose to participate in hands-on beekeeping classes ("LBBA Field Day"), taught by volunteers ("LBBA Mentors") and sponsored by Linn-Benton Beekeeper's Association ("LBBA").
+I agree to, and sign, this Waiver and Assumption of Risks Agreement ("Waiver") in consideration for being allowed to participate in the Program.